ryanky31-code/model-training-gemma270m/BRANCH_TASKS.md

 - [x] 3.3 Unit tests for conversion
   - Add a unit test in `tests/test_conversion.py` that checks prompt and target formatting (implemented and passing)
   - [Agent]
+- [ ] 3.4 Install `datasets` in devcontainer (optional)
+  - Add instructions or devcontainer setup to install `datasets` so streaming ingestion can be tested locally
+  - [Agent]

 Main Task 4 — Baselines & heuristics (depends on Task 3)
 - [ ] 4.1 Implement baseline predictors